 Mallorca family holidays put to the test

-A couple of summers ago, we spoiled ourselves with a fantastic week at Periyali Villas in Zakynthos.
+A couple of summers ago, we enjoyed an amazing family holiday at Mousses.
 My wife and I, plus our three little cherubs, all totally loved the fun and freedom offered by the Simpson crèche service there.
-Greece has been my second home for much of my life, but this year we felt like a change, so Mallorca it was and we booked a twin-centre break with a week at Finca Malena followed by a second at Ca’n Jaume Barretes.
-After spending just one evening watching our angels running round the spacious living room of Finca Malena like Duracel bunnies on roller skates, we began to question our decision!
+Greece has been my second home for much of my life, but this year we felt like a change, so Mallorca it was.
+After spending just one evening watching our angels running round the spacious living room of the villa like Duracel bunnies on roller skates, we began to question our decision!

 Puerto Pollença is a brilliant beach for children – long, gently shelving, backed by plenty of low-key cafés, restaurants and shops brimming with brightly-coloured beach paraphernalia.
 The sand is soft and perfect for creative Dads; I would go as far as to suggest that my sandcastle will go down in history as one of the greatest ever seen on those shores, though the children showed a rather uncharitable lack of interest!

 For a change of scene, we ventured into Alcúdia for a visit to the water park, assuming the children would be thrilled.
 In fact, our youngest found the whole thing rather terrifying and it took a lot of Haribo to gain her forgiveness for a ride on the slide.
 Another good lesson in parenting: those simple pleasures really are the best.